weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 ---
 layout: guides
 title: Enabling Weave Net Multicast In AWS
-description: How to use Weave Scope to monitor and visualize docker container clusters and swarms.
+description: How to use Weave Cloud to visualize multicast.
 ---